-In order to enable the University to continue its work, it is necessary to replace Employees who have been absent from their work for an extended period of time, without a good prognosis for return to work within a reasonable period of time.
+Consistent with human rights obligations and the principles of accommodation, it is recognized that Employees may be released from employment after they have been absent from their work for an extended period of time, without a good prognosis for return to work within a reasonable period of time.

-Whereas this principle has been recognized for some time, the time limits involved have not previously been defined.
+Whereas this principle has been recognized for some time, the time limits and assessments involved have not previously been defined.